 In the last 3-4 years, several attacks on crypto companies were executed, causing losses of several hundred million dollars.
 Monero and Exodus place special emphasis on this, which make them formidable platforms against cyber attacks and hacks.
 Exodus, in particular, has been quite phenomenal in this regard.
 Recently, Binance Coin (BNB), the native token of the world’s largest crypto exchange, was also added on the Exodus Crypto Exchange.

-Crypto markets are expected to grow exponentially for the next few years, and cover over half of the global economy by 2025-2027.
+As per XMR Price Forecast, the Crypto markets are expected to grow exponentially for the next few years and cover over half of the global economy by 2025-2027.
 With such a huge size, the market will become vulnerable and prone to hacks.
 Platforms like Exodus and Monero will have an added advantage, as they are almost future-ready to tackle what the future holds.